AdobeDocs/experience-platform.en/help/destinations/destination-sdk/getting-started.md

 ## Additional considerations {#additional-considerations}

-* Any changes that you make to destination configurations, whether you create or edit a destination configuration, need to be reviewed and approved by Adobe.
+* For productized/public destinations, any changes that you make to destination configurations, whether you create or edit a destination configuration, need to be reviewed and approved by Adobe.
 Your changes are reflected in your destinations only after the review is done.
+This does not apply to private destinations which are only available to you.
 * Only the users that belong to the same organization and have access to the sandbox can edit the destination configuration.

 ## Next steps {#next-steps}